 The Dominican Republic is diverse in geography and in what it offers travellers.
 The capital city, Santo Domingo, is the heart of the island, but other smaller cities and towns make wonderful destinations.
 Cabarete on the North Coast, for example, is a kite-boarding paradise and has a bohemian vibe, while the cooler mountain retreats of Jarabacoa and Constanza offer white-water rafting, horseback riding and canyoning.
 The Dominican Republic truly offers a wide variety of holiday options, and will appeal to beach bums and adventure seekers alike.
 Additionally, history fans will have no shortage of opportunities to explore historical sites from those of the Taino to European and African.

-Find out more about Dominican Republic Villa Rentals By Owner.
+Find out more about Dominican Republic Villa Rentals.